Background

 The question wasn't how to add consent UI.
 It was how to make privacy a platform that the whole org could build on.

 The most important design decision wasn't a UI decision.
-It was a product stance: we will not train on EU or UK user data, full stop.
+It was a product stance: we will not train on EU or UK user data.
 No toggle.
 No opt-in.
-GDPR meant the answer was baked in, and the right interface for that wasn't a switch — it was an explanation.
+GDPR meant the answer was baked in, and the right interface for that wasn't a switch, it was an explanation.
 EU users see a message where the control would be, not a control they can't use.

 CMP

 A plug-in framework for product teams.
 Give us a feature name, a data list, and a usage explanation.
-We render the consent modal, the opt-out flow, the in-product invitation, the admin controls — same trust pillars and data language every time.
+We render the consent modal, the opt-out flow, the in-product invitation, and the admin controls, with the same trust pillars and data language every time.
 It survived a major pivot (tone personalization → AI training controls) and extended from individual users all the way to org admins.

 The content strategy behind the modal was its own design problem.